Abdulrazak Gurnah: Fiction

 Consistent themes run through Gurnah's writing, including exile, displacement, belonging, colonialism and broken promises by the state.
 Most of his novels tell stories about people living in the developing world, affected by war or crisis, who may not be able to tell their own stories.
 Much of Gurnah's work is set on the coast of East Africa and many of his novels' protagonists were born in Zanzibar.
 Though Gurnah has not returned to live in Tanzania since he left at 18, he has said that his homeland "always asserts himself in his imagination, even when he deliberately tries to set his stories elsewhere."

 Literary critic Bruce King posits that Gurnah's novels place East African protagonists in their broader international context, observing that in Gurnah's fiction "Africans have always been part of the larger, changing world".
 According to King, Gurnah's characters are often uprooted, alienated, unwanted and therefore are, or feel, resentful victims".
 Felicity Hand suggests that Gurnah's novels Admiring Silence (1996), By the Sea (2001) and Desertion (2005) all concern "the alienation and loneliness that emigration can produce and the soul-searching questions it gives rise to about fragmented identities and the very meaning of 'home'."
 She observes that Gurnah's characters typically do not succeed abroad following their migration, using irony and humour to respond to their situation.

 Novelist Maaza Mengiste has described Gurnah's works by saying: "He has written work that is absolutely unflinching and yet at the same time completely compassionate and full of heart for people of East Africa. [...]
 He is writing stories that are often quiet stories of people who aren't heard, but there's an insistence there that we listen."

 Aiming to build the readership for Gurnah's writing in Tanzania, the first translator of his novels into Swahili, academic Dr Ida Hadjivayanis of the School of Oriental and African Studies, has said: "I think if his work could be read in East Africa it would have such an impact. ...
 We can't change our reading culture overnight, so for him to be read the first steps would be to include Paradise and Afterlives in the school curriculum."

 Other writing

-Gurnah edited three and a half volumes of Essays on African Writing and has published articles on a number of contemporary postcolonial writers, including V. S. Naipaul, Salman Rushdie, and Zoë Wicomb.
+Gurnah edited two volumes of Essays on African Writing and has published articles on a number of contemporary postcolonial writers, including V. S. Naipaul, Salman Rushdie, and Zoë Wicomb.
 He is the editor of A Companion to Salman Rushdie (Cambridge University Press, 2007).
 From 1987, Gurnah has been a contributing editor of Wasafiri and as of 2021 is on the magazine's advisory board.